langroid/langroid/docs/examples/agent-tree.md

 a number that is being "sent down" the tree as input, and a number that is being "sent up" the tree as a result from a child node.

-We use a simple trick: we mark returned values using the RESULT keyword, and instruct the LLMs to generate and recognize these tags.
-In addition, we leverage some features of Langroid's task orchestration:
+We use a simple trick: we instruct the LLM to mark returned values using the RESULT keyword, and instruct the LLMs on how to handle numbers that come with RESULT keyword, and those that don't In addition, we leverage some features of Langroid's task orchestration:

 - When `llm_delegate` is `True`, if the LLM says `DONE [rest of msg]`, the task is considered done, and the result of the task is `[rest of msg]` (i.e the part after `DONE`).